 BEST GRADE STANDS

-For further information, see the Title IX page https://www.msudenver.edu/deanofstudents/sexualmisconducttitleix/ and refer to the Student Code of Conduct page. http://catalog.msudenver.edu/content.php?catoid=23&navoid=1405&hl=%22sexual+misconduct%22&returnto=search
+For more information, refer to the Student Code of Conduct page.

-The Metropolitan State University of Denver is committed to making reasonable accommodations to assist individuals with disabilities in reaching their academic potential.
-If you have a disability that may affect your performance, attendance, or grades in this class and are requesting accommodations, then you must first register with the Access Center, located in the Plaza Building, Suite 122, 303-556-8387.
+The Metropolitan State University of Denver is committed to providing an accessible and inclusive learning environment for all students, including those with disabilities.
+Students with a diagnosed condition/disability which may impact their access, performance, attendance, or grades in this class should contact the Access Center, located in the Plaza Building, Suite 122, 303-615-0200.

 ELECTRONIC COMMUNICATION POLICY

 Use of MSU Denver email services should follow standards of normal academic and professional ethics, and is governed by University policies and applicable law.
 Inappropriate use may result in revocation of access to University computing systems, and could result in disciplinary action pursuant to the Student Handbook, Faculty Handbook, and Staff Handbook.
 For more information, see the Electronic Communication policy page.